amacd31/phildb/README.rst

 Usage
 =====

-Load virtual environment along with adding TSDB tools to your path:
+Load virtual environment along with adding PhilDB tools to your path:

 ::

     . load_env

-Create a new TSDB:
+Create a new PhilDB

 ::

-    tsdb-create new_tsdb
+    phil-create new_tsdb

-Open the newly created TSDB:
+Open the newly created PhilDB

 ::

-    tsdb new_tsdb
+    phil new_tsdb

 Examples
 ========

-See the examples directory for code on setting up test tsdbs with different data sets.
+See the examples directory for code on setting up test phil databases with different data sets.
 Each example comes with a README file outlining the steps to acquire some data and load it.
 The loading scripts in each example can be used as a basis for preparing a timeseries database and loading it with data.

-The examples/hrs/ example also contains an example script (autocorr.py) for processing the HRS data using tsdb.
+The examples/hrs/ example also contains an example script (autocorr.py) for processing the HRS data using phildb.
 The script calculates auto-correlation for all the streamflow timeseries in the HRS dataset.

 Presently there are three sets of example code, acorn-sat,